dotlang/language/README.md

 var g: int|exception = func1()   ;this is valid
 ```
 - You can use `defer BLOCK` to tell the runtime to run a block of code after exiting from the function.
 If function output is named, it will be accessible in defer block.
 - Any assert which uses `::` will be evaluated at compile time.
-You can use this to simulate generics.
+You can use this to implement generic bounds.
 - Output of any code block `{...}` is none by default unless there is an exception.
 In which case, the block will exit immediately and this exit will cascade until some place that exception is bound to a variable.
 ```
 var g: none | exception = {